8bitgeek/bug-o-matic/fw/README.md

-# Using COOK for Firmwareuild, FLash, and Debug
+# Using COOK for Building, FLASHing, and Debugging the Bug-O-Matic firmwarre